-A large pressure injury is a threat to your health.
+A large pressure injury is a threat to a patient's health.
 Without surgical repair, these wounds can take a long time to heal.
 This can raise the risk for serious complications.
-If you think surgical repair of an injury is needed, review the goals of care with a healthcare provider.
-Also be sure you get good nutrition.
+If surgical repair of an injury is needed, review the goals of care with the patient.

 Surgical flap and skin graft

 The goal is to close the injury and provide padding over the bony prominence.
 Healthy tissue from another part of the body is often used.
-A muscle flap is one of the best ways of repairing the injury, since a flap retains its own blood supply.
+A muscle flap is one way of repairing the injury, since a flap retains its own blood supply.
 This allows for more rapid healing.
 A skin graft can also close the wound.
 Living or artificial skin may be used.

-These precautions should be taken after a surgical procedure:
+The patient should take these precautions after a surgical procedure: